Skip to content

 Name Info

-Indispensable Indispensable base module containing the cryptographic data structures, algorithm identifiers, the ASN.1 parser, OIDs, X.509 certificate, …
+indispensable indispensable Indispensable base module containing the cryptographic data structures, algorithm identifiers, X.509 certificate, ….
+Depends on the ASN.1 engine.

-This separation keeps dependencies to a minimum, i.e. it enables including only JWT-related functionality, if COSE is irrelevant.
+This separation keeps dependencies to a minimum, i.e. it enables including only JOSE-related functionality, if COSE is irrelevant.
+More importantly, in a JVM, iOS, or Android-only project, it allows for processing cryptographic material without imposing the inclusion of a crypto provider.

 Simply declare the desired dependency to get going: